Luojiaqimath/ClassbalancedLoss4GBDT/README.md

 This is a **Python package** containing class-balanced loss functions for gradient boosting decision tree.
-Please refer to the paper for more details.
+Please refer to the paper "Improving GBDT Performance on Imbalanced Datasets: An Empirical Study of Class-Balanced Loss Functions" for more details.

 You can install the package by:
 ```python